 Spoiler Warning Below

-On the surface, there are many great jump scares and moments that leave the viewer uneasy.
-All around, the film is very enjoyable and frightening, until we arrive at the “twist”.
+On the surface, there are many great jump scares and moments that leave the viewer uneasy throughout.
+All around, this film is very enjoyable and frightening, until we arrive at the “twist”…

 After Greta’s abusive ex Cole surprises her at the home, he becomes enraged by her love of the doll and her refusal to return to the US with him.
 He rips Brahms from her grasp and smashes the doll into pieces.
 The lights begin to flicker and movement can be heard from behind the walls.
-Cole places his head against a mirror to hear where the noise is and it bursts.
+Cole places his head against a mirror to hear where the noise is coming from and it bursts.
 They look on in horror as an adult Brahms, wearing a similar porcelain mask, crawls through.

 This “twist” really ruined the film for me.
-It reminded me too much of Black Christmas, where the killer was living in the walls after being presumed dead.
-I wonder why the parents would keep him there, and how they built such an intricate system of wall tunnels and secret doors.
-A supernatural reasoning would have been so much more appealing and terrifying.
-For me, humans with motivation aren’t quite as scary as the spiritual.
+It reminded me too much of Black Christmas, where the killer was also living in the walls after being presumed dead.
+I wondered why the parents would keep him there, and how they built such an intricate system of tunnels and secret doors.
+Especially without no ones knowledge.